couchbaselabs/node-ottoman/vuepress/guides/schema.md

 ### View

 :::warning Deprecated
-View indexes were deprecated in Ottoman v2 and will be remove the next mayor version of the package.
+View indexes were deprecated in Ottoman v2 and will be removed in the next major version of the package.
 :::

 This type of index is always available once `ensureIndexes` is called and will work with any Couchbase Server version.